Principle

 Future Roles and Compensation Differences

-In the future, we aim to offer comprehensive insurance and wellness benefits to our team members.
-We also provide regular training opportunities and share information on external events and workshops for professional development.
+In the future, we also aim to offer comprehensive insurance and wellness benefits to our team members, alongside regular training opportunities and information on external events and workshops for professional development.